Receiving and opening tender submissions

 It is advisable to check the times on any facsimile machine used to receive submissions close to the nominated closing time.
 Using the telephone recorded time for calibration will enable the time of receipt of any facsimile submission to be accurately determined.
 Digital timers on facsimile machines can lose or gain considerable time, even over short periods.
 A formal procedure should be followed before each submission closing time.

-It is not appropriate to use a Post Office Box nor an unsecured email address as a "tender box".
+It is not appropriate to use a Post Office Box nor an unsecured email address or facsimile machine as a "secure facility".

 Dealing with late submissions